bachan/articles/ab_testing_in_tiki_search_1/README.md

 Now we need to somehow generate our clicks distribution as well.
 The simplest assumption would be that each user has the same "ground truth" probability to click on the product in search results given that those results are exactly the same.
 Then we can use that "ground truth" probability to generate our simulated click events.
 This assumption is far from reality, though.
 Different users have different click behaviour - some would like to check more results before clicking on one, others would just go for it if the first one looks relevant.
 Of course, this depends on the query context, but it ALSO depends on the user context.

 We can try to estimate our "ground truth" CTRs distribution by using our real historical CTRs, but only taking into account users who made enough "views" before, so that their real CTRs are more likely to be close to their "ground truth" CTRs in search.
-Here’s how such distribution looks in Tiki Search:
+Here's how such distribution looks in Tiki Search:

 ![](files/04_ctr_distribution_products.png)